ThibaultFillion/strengths/paper/paper.md

 [https://github.com/ThibaultFillion/strengths](https://github.com/ThibaultFillion/strengths)

-The documentation includes tutorials and an API Reference.
+The documentation includes tutorials and an API reference.
 The tutorials demonstrate how to define reaction-diffusion systems by taking advantage of STReNGTHS's different features (environments, chemostats, boundary conditions, etc.) as well as how to carry out simulations and post-process the trajectories.
-The API Reference documents the exposed functions and classes.
+The API reference documents the exposed functions and classes.

 # Conclusions and perspectives

-STReNGHTS is a new integrated and flexible platform for modeling and simulation of inhomogeneous reaction-diffusion systems, which aims to provide an extensible collection of stochastic and deterministic simulation engines.
+STReNGTHS is a new integrated and flexible platform for modeling and simulation of inhomogeneous reaction-diffusion systems, which aims to provide an extensible collection of stochastic and deterministic simulation engines.
 It has been designed to be easily integrated with new tools and we do hope it will continue to grow.
 Perspectives for future developments include:

-- CPU-GPU massively parallel implementations of the existing simulation methods,
+- developing CPU-GPU massively parallel implementations of the existing simulation methods,
-- Implementing methods with dynamically adaptive time steps,
+- implementing methods with dynamically adaptive time steps,
-- Implementing methods combining stochastic and deterministic approaches for faster simulations, and
+- implementing methods combining stochastic and deterministic approaches for faster simulations, and
-- Developing a GUI that would facilitate the design of the reaction-diffusion system layouts.
+- developing a GUI that would facilitate the design of the reaction-diffusion system layouts.

 # References